daliasgit/NeighborhoodMap/README.md

 Neighborhood Map
 ================
+##Udacity project with knockout JS framework and google maps API.
   This project is a single page application that displays few of the tourist spots around Oslo, Norway.

 Design
 =======